yyd-yyn/GDV-tutorials/tutorials/README.md

 A demonstration of object detection using a pre-trained deep neural network.
 Heavily based on https://learnopencv.com/deep-learning-with-opencvs-dnn-module-a-definitive-guide/

 ### Tutorial #20
 Image classification with k-nearest neighbor approach using the CIFAR-10 data.
-Code is similar to the one used in assignment #4 and hence a bit cluttered.
+The code is similar to the one used in assignment #4 and hence a bit cluttered.

+### Tutorial #21
+A more modern demonstration of object detection that also uses a pre-trained deep neural network.
+This example uses the [Ultralytics YoloV8 model] (https://docs.ultralytics.com/).